-GENEius is delivered in partnership with the NHS, and participation in it’s screening allows individuals to find out if they are a healthy ‘carrier’ of one (or more) of the 9 most severe recessive JGDs.
-This is the first step in the prevention of these conditions.
-Armed with the knowledge of their carrier status, young adults can then make informed choices to help avoid the risk of passing on one of the severe recessive JGDs to their future children.
+The screening element of the programme allows individuals to find out if they are a healthy ‘carrier’ of one (or more) of the 9 most severe recessive JGDs – the first step in avoiding having a child with one of these disorders.
+With the knowledge of their carrier status, screening participants can then make informed choices to help them avoid the risk of passing on one of the severe recessive JGDs to their future children.

 For Y12 students, participation in GENEius involves attending an interactive educational session, followed by optional participation in an in-school screening event.
-The educational sessions covers JGDs and the role of carrier screening in the prevention of severe recessive conditions.
 For further information, visit the GENEius website.

-The pre-marriage element of GENEius aims to ensure that all engaged Jewish couples are provided with information about JGDs, how severe recessive JGDs can be prevented, and information about how to access screening.
+The pre-marriage element of GENEius aims to ensure that all engaged Jewish couples are provided with information about JGDs how to access screening.
 Jnetics is working closely with all the UK synagogue movements in order to establish this.
-For engaged couples, screening is provided via the Jnetics Barnet Clinic or Virtual Clinic.
-See here for clinic details.
+For engaged couples, young proffessionals and any other relevant non-students, screening is provided via the Jnetics Barnet Clinic or Virtual Clinic.